Credit monitoring vs. identity theft protection services: Understanding the key differences

 Credit monitoring is often available for free, especially if you’re using the government’s annual free credit report service.
 Some paid versions offer added features, like more frequent updates or coverage across multiple credit bureaus.
 Either way, it’s typically a more affordable option compared to full identity theft protection.

 Identity theft protection, on the other hand, generally comes with a monthly or annual fee.
 The cost can vary based on the level of coverage and the features offered.
-While it’s typically more expensive than credit monitoring, it provides better security.
+While it’s typically more expensive than credit monitoring, it provides broader coverage.
 If you’re concerned about potential identity theft or think you may need extra help recovering your identity if it gets stolen, an identity theft protection service can be worth the investment.

 Focus